cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

 3. Select **General settings -\> External sharing options for secondary calendars**.
 4. Select **Only free/busy information (hide event details)**.
 5. Select **Save**.

-#### GWS.CALENDAR.3.2v0.1 Instructions

-1. There is no implementation for this policy

 ## 4. Calendar Interop Management